11 Yoga Poses To Help You Balance Your Root Chakra

 - Stand with your feet together and arms at your sides.

-- Bend forward from the hips, bringing your hands to the floor in front of you.
+- Bend forward from the hips, bringing your hands to the floor before you.

-- Keep your back straight, and make sure that it does not curve or bend as you bring your hands closer to each other.
+- Keep your back straight, and make sure it does not curve or bend as you bring your hands closer.

 - Bend your knees slightly and keep your feet firmly on the floor.
 As you bend forward, make sure that you keep your head up and look straight ahead.
 Be careful not to lower your chin too low or let it drop down toward the floor; this will strain your neck muscles.